 In today’s article, we will learn how to say that an action is difficult to perform using the adjectives にくい (nikui) and づらい (dzurai).
 We have already written an article detailing how to say that an action is easy to perform.

-To say that an action is difficult in Japanese, you should add にくい or づらい after the word or verb instead of ます or う.
+To say that an action is difficult in Japanese, you must add にくい or づらい after the word or verb in place of ます or う.
 See the example below:

 漢字は読みにくいです。